 While at Virginia Tech (1993-97) coaching for Frank Beamer, Grimes helped the Hokies to back-to-back Big East championships and five bowl games in five seasons.

-Grimes grew up in Clarendon, Ark. and is married to the former Jennifer Graves.
+Grimes grew up in Clarendon, Ark. and is married to the former Jennifer Graves, who received a degree in advertising and public relations from Arkansas.
 The couple has four children, including sons Aaron and Nick and daughters Danielle and Lindsey.